esper-io/dev-docs/docs/home/esperplugin.md

 If you'd rather use ADB to get the serial number, you can also use adb shell getprop ro.serialno

-Please reboot the AVD (EVD) after that (or hit the "back button" once).
-Now your AVD (EVD) will provision and start talking to the Esper endpoint automatically.
+Please reboot the Esper AVD (EVD) after that (or hit the "back button" once).
+Now your Espe AVD (EVD) will provision and start talking to the Esper endpoint automatically.

 ## Uninstalling